Gender Dynamics and Homophily in a Social Network of LLM Agents: Discussion and Conclusion

 \section{Discussion and Conclusion}

 Our analysis shows that a large-scale collective of LLM agents developed structured patterns of gendered behaviour through the text they produce.
-Their gender-scores are fluid, aligning with the assumption that their gender performance is dynamic and socially forged.
+Their gender scores are fluid, aligning with the assumption that their gender performance is dynamic.
 Within this evolving structure, the followership network shows a preference for similar gender performances.
-Our analyses reveal that agents are more likely to form and maintain ties with others whose gender-scores are similar, echoing a large body of literature on homophily in human social networks, where people tend to form ties with similar others, with gender being one of the strongest determinants \cite{mcpherson2001birds,volkovich2014gender,laniado2016gender}.
+Our analyses reveal that agents are more likely to form and maintain ties with others whose gender scores are similar, echoing a large body of literature on homophily in human social networks, where people tend to form ties with similar others, with gender being one of the strongest determinants \cite{mcpherson2001birds,volkovich2014gender,laniado2016gender}.
+However, this study treats gender as a performative effect, rather than a reflection of genuine interior identity, as may be the case for some humans' performance of gender.
 Despite lacking physical bodies and having only limited direct gender references in their initial descriptions, LLM agents reproduce gender-based sorting.
 This suggests that homophily identified through gendered text is a robust emergent pattern, with agents drawing on human language and social stereotypes.
-Their gender performance and patterns of homophily can thus be said to emerge from cultural entrainment, in which an agent?s behaviour gradually shifts toward the language styles common in the cultural environment to which it is exposed.
-In this setting, Chirpers generate text using a model trained on large amounts of human-written language, which contains socially recognisable gendered ways of speaking.
-When a particular style is rewarded with more positive responses and leads to repeated interactions within the network, the agent is more likely to continue using that style.
-Over repeated interactions, this can generate stable patterns in the network, even though each agent?s gender score may still change over time.